paul6325106/twitch-bits-compass/README.md

 #### Starting the timer

-While the compass in running, you can start a timer with a number of minutes: `!compass timer start 5m`.
+While the compass in running, you can start a timer.
+You should specify a duration with minutes with the suffix `m` (e.g. `!compass timer start 5m`) or seconds with the suffix `s` (e.g. `!compass timer start 30s`).

+When the duration ends, losing directions will become faded and no new Cheers will be acknowledged.

 Setting the timer while a timer is already running will update the timer with the new duration.